openMSX/openMSX/doc/dingux-readme.txt

 This text is a quick guide for the Dingoo port of openMSX.
 It is still a bit of an early port, so expect it to have some rough edges.
-For example, startup is slow (expect about 10 seconds) and loading a savestate may also be slow, especially the first time.
+For example, startup is slow (expect about 10 seconds).
+Especially important is to not add too many and especially too big system roms.
+This makes start up and loading states (the first time) loads slower.

 We are releasing it so people can play with it and give us feedback.
 Please help us make this a great way to play MSX games on a handheld.